x0b/rcx/SECURITY.md

 # Security Policy

-Please contact us directly about security issues: x0bdev+security@gmail.com.
+Please contact us directly about security issues: security@felixnuesse.de.
 Please give appropriate time to respond.

 This is a community project without 24/7 operations or formal security review.
 While we try to make the app as secure as possible, we cannot offer any guarantees.
 Do not rely on the encryption for your safety.